ibrierley/snaptoolkit/README.md

 - el.storeDragStart( x, y ) // store drag start
 - el.getDragStart( x, y ) // get start of drag
 - el.getNewPan() // get a new pan thats going to be applied (not sure if tested)
-- el.getNewPanString // as above but as string ?
+- el.getNewPanString() // as above but as string ?
-- el.getOriginalViewbox // get the original viewbox before animation
+- el.getOriginalViewbox() // get the original viewbox before animation
+- el.getCurrentScale() // returns just x, so needs modification if x,y scale different
+- el.getNewScale() // get new scale to be applied
+- el.storeNewScale( scale ) // store a new scale which will be applied when updateTransform
+- el.storeNewRotate( angle ) // store a new rotation to be applied later
+- el.getCurrentRotation() // get existing rotation
+- el.getStartRotation() // get starting rotation
+- el.resetNewTransforms() // reset transforms that would be applied
+- el.addTransform() // add a transform (doesn't overwrite I think)
+- el.createNewViewbox() // create a new viewbox from a new pan set

+- el.updateTransform() // updates transforms that have all just been applied above

-- el.pinchmove( event ) // pinchmove an element
+- el.pinchmove( event ) // pinchmove an element...worked with Hammer.js I think ?

+- el.getViewBoxInfo // get viewbox info (even if not set)

 - el.animateFunc( from, to, func, timer, easing, callback ) // animation func that ties into other stuff here, need to doc how this slightly varies from Snaps animate
 - el.animateSvgFocus( duration, easing, callback ) // animate/highlight the Svg/paper element